 We say that $G\star^r S$ is valid when $S$ is an $r$-incident independent multiset in $G$.
 Moreover, generalising the notion of local equivalence on graphs, we say that two graphs $G$, $G'$ are $r$-locally equivalent when there exists a sequence of $r$-local complementations transforming $G$ into $G'$.
 In the case of the usual local complementation, we simply say that the graphs are locally equivalent.

-Generalised local complementations satisfy a few basic properties (proven in \cref{app:prop_r_lc}), in particular, it is easy to double check that they are self inverse: $(G\star^r S)\star^r S =G$.
+Generalised local complementations satisfy a few basic properties (proven in \cref{app:prop_r_lc}), in particular, it is easy to double-check that they are self inverse: $(G\star^r S)\star^r S =G$.
 Moreover, $r$-local complementations can be related to $(r+1)$ and $(r-1)$-local complementations:

 \begin{restatable}{proposition}{rlcmonotonicity} If $G\star^r S$ is valid then: \begin{itemize} \item $G\star^{r+1} (2S)$ is valid and induces the same transformation: $G\star^{r+1} (2S) = G\star^rS$, where $2S$ is the multiset obtained from $S$ by doubling the multiplicity of each vertex, \item $G\star^{r-1} S$ is valid (when $r>1$) and $G\star^{r-1} S = G$. \end{itemize} \end{restatable}